alvinj/KotlinQuickReference/README.md

 - Remember that this content will be published as a website and ebooks; don’t write things like “Earlier on this page” or anything else that implies a web format
 - Don’t copy source code or verbiage from other sources; see the next section for coding examples that I typically use

+Some of the current lessons are a little too verbose, especially the early ones.
+For examples of my preferred minimalist writing style for this book, see these lessons:

+- Data classes
+- Open and final classes
+- Getter/setter properties
+- `when` expressions

 # Good examples to use in a book

-Examples that all programmers can like and understand:
+If you need ideas for source code examples, I find that these are examples that all programmers can relate to and understand:

 - Anything related to:
     - Pizza and a pizza store